 (2) The tariff in effect on the date the certificate is issued remains effective for that certificate until the services covered by that certificate are complete.

-18 An account submitted by a lawyer in private practice may be taxed by the Executive Director who may determine the proper fees and disbursements to be paid by the Commission.
+18 An account submitted by a lawyer in private practice may be taxed by the Chief Executive Officer who may determine the proper fees and disbursements to be paid by the Commission.

 19 A lawyer who is not satisfied with the determination of fees and disbursements may appeal to the Commission and the Commission may make a determination of proper fees and disbursements as the Commission sees fit.